-- Collaborates with discipline faculty, advisors and other college personnel to ensure that current and accurate information is provided to new and current students. - Develops and updates program requirements and written program materials. - Provides required reports to state, federal and reporting agencies.
+- Collaborates with discipline faculty, advisors and other college personnel to ensure that current and accurate information is provided to new and current students and college stakeholders. - Develops and updates program requirements and written program materials. - Provides required reports to state, federal and reporting agencies.